Digital-Data-Co/forge-docs/src/administration-guide/installation/snap.md

 # Snap (deprecated)

-To install Semaphore via snap, run following command in terminal:
+To install Forge via snap, run following command in terminal:

 ```bash
 sudo snap install semaphore
 ```

-Semaphore will be available by URL [https://localhost:3000](https://localhost:3000).&#x20;
+Forge will be available by URL [https://localhost:3000](https://localhost:3000).&#x20;

 But to log in, you should create an admin user.
 Use the following commands: